razzp/spank-my-dom/docs/spank-my-dom.findorthrow.md

 Unlike using `querySelector()`<!-- -->, the default inferred element type is `HTMLElement`<!-- -->, rather than `Element`<!-- -->.
 More often than not this is the preferred behaviour, so it saves having to explicitly type it.

+For runtime safety, consider using an assertion library such as [Bossy Boots](https://github.com/razzp/bossy-boots)<!-- -->.

 ## Example 1

 Find an element using the entire document as context (default).